 There are many varieties of sweet potatoes but for the most part, we only see about two in the grocery stores.
 A light yellow-skinned one that resembles more of a baking potato and doesn’t carry as great of nutritional value.
 The other, which is the one you want for this recipe, has a more colorful orange or reddish skin.
 When you cut into it, the flesh is bright orange.

-When sorting through the sweet potato bin for this recipe, choose those that are of medium size (they are not as starchy), fat and round (to get the best, consistent shapes), and have skins that are a deeper orange color.
+When sorting through the sweet potato bin for these sweet potatoes on the grill, choose those that are of medium size (they are not as starchy), fat and round (to get the best, consistent shapes), and have skins that are a deeper orange color.
 The deeper the color, the richer the antioxidant beta-carotene, which converts into vitamin A and is essential for healthy bodies.

 If the sweet potatoes have a stringing white beard, pass them over, it’s a pretty good sign they’re overmature and probably tough.
 Choose potatoes that are smooth, firm, and even-toned.